abbotware/abbotware/Interop/Abbotware.Interop.Aws.Timestream/README.md

 ﻿# ﻿Abbotware.Interop.Aws.Timestream

-POCO based publisher for AWS Timestream that supports single and multi-value measures
+C# Fluent and Attribute based publishers for AWS Timestream that supports single and multi-value based off POCOs

-## POCO Attributes
+## Attributes

-attributes are used to define dimensions, measures, and time fields
+Attributes can be are used to define dimensions, measures, and time fields.

 ```c#
 [MeasureName("Data")]